List of Barnyard characters: Officer O'Hanlon

 Officer Frederick "Fred" O'Hanlon (voiced by John DiMaggio) is a local police officer who first appears in the film.
 In "Chain Gang" he serves as the prison warden because of budget cuts.
 He teams up with Mrs. Beady to capture Bigfoot in "Otis vs. Bigfoot".

 Jessica Allspice

 Jessica Allspice (voiced by Maria Bamford) is a celebrity pop diva and is featured as a judge on the show Do You Gots It?
 Her catchphrase is "I wanna party with you."
 She is a spoof of Jessica Simpson.

 Joey, Macy and Boil

 Three children on the farm that go to its school program, where Peck is the teacher.
 They are Joey the Calf (voiced by Rob Paulsen), Macy the Lamb (voiced by Maile Flanagan) and Boil the Chick (voiced by Chris Hardwick).

-Guest
+Guest characters

 Bingo

 Bingo (voiced by Mark DeCarlo) is a chimpanzee test pilot who crashes into the farm with his spaceship, and he tries to get rid of Otis so he could be Barnyard leader.
 At the end, he is blasted to outer space on a spaceship, vowing to return (which he never does).